 The second important difference is the fatigue-like, oscillatory nature of the strain response caused by detonation load that is not observed in the static load cases.
-The first two or three cycles of strain that are shown by the strain gages on Fig. 14 show typical elastic strains of flexural waves excited by a detonation wave that traveled between the first two critical wave speeds of the structure.
-While the reader is referred to Beltman and Shepherd (2002) and Chao and Shepherd (2002) for a more detailed discussion of detonation-induced flexural waves in tubes, several points are worth mentioning here.
+The first two or three cycles of strain that are shown by the strain gages on Fig. 7a show typical elastic strains of flexural waves excited by a detonation wave that traveled between the first two critical wave speeds of the structure.
+While the reader is referred to [14] and [15] for a more detailed discussion of detonation-induced flexural waves in tubes, several points are worth mentioning here.
 First, the strain front coincides with the detonation wave front.
-Second, the frequencies of the strains correspond closely to Tang's (1965) theoretical steady-state frequency, which is 50 kHz for this tube.
+Second, the frequencies of the strains correspond closely to Tang's [8] theoretical steady-state frequency, which is 39 kHz for this tube.
 Third, since the flexural waves were dispersive and the detonation wave was traveling above the first critical wave speed, precursor waves at frequencies over 1 MHz would travel ahead of the strain signals associated with the main flexural wave.
 The reasons that they are invisible are that 1) they are of small amplitude compared to the main signal, and 2) the amplifiers, having a bandwidth of 100 kHz, attenuated the high frequency precursors.

 The third important difference is that the loading and unloading have a preferred direction in the detonation case.
 The detonation propagates along the tube, creating a spatially-dependent stress field in the tube, sweeping over the notch, and setting up a flow field behind the wave.
 The crack initiation process will be asymmetric due to the interaction of the elastic waves created by the detonation passing over the notch and the strain field created by the fracture process itself.
 The expansion waves in the detonation interact with the flow field so that the subsequent stress field in the tube will be different upstream and downstream of the notch.
 This asymmetry will be reflected in an asymmetric fracture process.
 The results are the higher stresses and higher stress intensity factors associated with the forward crack.
-This is evidenced in the consistently higher crack speeds of the forward crack than those of the backward crack (Fig. 19).
-The asymmetry was also demonstrated in a related study by Chao and Shepherd (2002) on the fracture behavior as a function of initial flaw length using similar specimens.
-For short initial flaws, both the forward and backward cracks propagated helically without bifurcation.
-When the initial flaw size was increased, the forward crack bifurcated while a single backward crack propagated helically.
+This is evidenced in the consistently higher crack speeds of the forward crack than those of the backward crack (Fig. 9a).
+The asymmetry was also demonstrated in a related study [15] on the fracture behavior as a function of initial flaw length using similar specimens.
+For short initial flaws, both the forward and backward cracks bifurcated while a single backward crack propagated helically.
 This case was shown to be repeatable and was another indication of a higher stress intensity factor at the forward crack tip due to the asymmetry of the loading.
 For very long initial flaws, both cracks bifurcated.

-3.6 Crack Speeds
+Crack Speeds